 Limitations after knee surgery include:

-Alternatives to Total Joint Replacement.
 Surgical alternatives to total knee or hip joint replacement include:

 Osteotomy is a surgical procedure used to realign bone and cartilage and reposition the joint to help transfer weight from a damaged to healthy part of the knee.
-The procedure involves making a cut in one of the bones in the lower leg and removing a slice of bone to straighten the leg:
+The procedure involves making a cut in one of the bones in the lower leg and removing a slice of bone to straighten the leg.

 If the affected joint cannot be replaced, surgeons can perform a procedure called arthrodesis that eliminates pain by fusing the bones together.
-The patient must understand, however, that fusing the bones makes movement of the joint impossible.
+The person must understand, however, that fusing the bones makes movement of the joint impossible.
 Bone fusion is most often done in the spine and in the small joints of the hands and feet.

 Arthroscopy with lavage and debridement is sometimes performed to clean out bone and cartilage fragments that, in theory at least, may cause pain and inflammation.
 Arthroscopy is also sometimes used to diagnose osteoarthritis.
 In this procedure, the surgeon makes a small incision and inserts the arthroscope, a pencil-width fiber-optic instrument that contains a light and magnifying lens.
 The arthroscope is attached to a miniature television camera that allows the surgeon to see the inside of the joint.
 Saline solution is injected to wash out the debris (lavage) and the fragments are then removed (debridement).